Key Quotes from J.B. Priestley's An Inspector Calls: Unpacking the Morality Play

 8. "I've been a fool.
 I've been a blind fool." – Arthur Birling

 This quote reflects Arthur Birling's eventual realization of his errors, albeit a belated one.
 His initial arrogance and self-assurance crumble as the Inspector's interrogation unfolds.
 His admission of foolishness demonstrates a level of self-awareness, though the extent of his true remorse is debatable.
-The quote underscores the play's central theme that blindness to social responsibility has devastating consequences.
+Worth adding: the quote underscores the play's central theme that blindness to social responsibility has devastating consequences.
 This admission of guilt, though a late-in-the-game realization, shows the power of the Inspector's interrogation to break through the family's complacency.

 The Inspector's Ambiguity: A Deliberate Choice